chef-training/introduction_to_testing/scene_11.md

 -

-Rspec, by default, assumes you are working within a directory that has a sub-directory named 'spec'.
-This 'spec' directory is defined at the top-level of cookbooks with tests defined.
+Rspec, by default, assumes you are working within a cookbook and that cookbook has a sub-directory named 'spec'.

 Here is an example of us changing into the directory for the git cookbook and running the rspec command.
 Rspec will evaluate the tests defined for the git cookbook.